MustWin/cmeter/README.md

   fields:
     customfield1: 'value'

-# container tracking stuff
+# tracking stuff
 tracking:
+  # how to identify containers to track
+  marker:
+    # name of the an environment variable to look for
+    env: CMETER_TRACKING
-  # the label used to determine if a container should be tracked and metered
+    # name of the container label to look for
-  label: cmeter_track
+    label: cmeter.tracking
-  # the env key looked for on containers to determine if it should be tracked and metered
-  env: METER_TRACKING

 # stats collection stuff
 collector: